q3769/conseq4j/README.md

 - The implementation of this style replies on the
   JDK [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to
   achieve sequential execution of related tasks.
-Unrelated tasks are executed at a concurrency upper-bounded by the backing thread pool size.
+Unrelated tasks are executed at a concurrency upper-bounded by the execution thread pool size.
 Compared to the other conseq4j API style, this has the advantage of avoiding hash collision related issues, and may be preferable for simple cases that do not require the syntax/semantic richness that an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) executor has to offer.
-- For simplicity, the default thread pool that facilites this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
+- For simplicity, the default thread pool that facilitates this style's asynchronous execution is the JDK [ForkJoinPool#commonPool](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ForkJoinPool.html#commonPool--)
   ; that is via the `new ConseqService()` API.
 Alternatively, the thread pool can be customized via the `ConseqService.withExecutionThreadPool(ExecutorService executionThreadPool)` API.
 Since there is no bucket